tamias65/Gaze-Detection-in-iOS-for-Mobile-Application/README.md

 ## Goals & Deliverables

 For this projects, the goals include
-1. Create a 3D face model using OpenGL ES
+1. Create a 3D face model using NXT-BRF library.
 2. Create an eye gaze estimation of an individual based on the 3D face model
+3. Create an application of the eye gaze estimation for a purpose unique to mobile platforms.

 The primary success metrics of this project is to demo a working App.
-The app should be able to create a 3D model first, then identify the eyeballs, and finally create a gaze estimation in real time.
+The app should be able to accurately create and track a 3D model face, then identify the eyeballs, and finally create a gaze estimation.
+The deliverable for the project would be a video of a working example.
+As a nice to have, the project would be able to work in real-time in class.

 The task would be quite challenging given the time allotted.
 However, I am planning on using any existing libraries available that can provide speedup and scope simplification.

 ## Schedule

 Week of 11/8: Investigate use of OpenGL ES libraries
-Week of 11/15: Work on 3D face modeling
+Week of 11/15: Work on 3D face modeling - DONE
-Week of 11/22: Work on eye detection
+Week of 11/22: Work on eye detection - IN PROGRESS
-Week of 11/29: Create gaze estimation based on 3D face modeling and eye detection
+Week of 11/29: Create gaze estimation and final application
 Week of 12/6: Work on final system tuning and paper presentation